Skip to Content

 You can find loans available for first-time homebuyers that have low or no down payment requirements.

-No Down Payment Loan Options for First-Time Homebuyers
+No Down Payment Government Loan Options for First-Time Homebuyers

-If you are a former military member, active military member or a spouse of a deceased military member, you can qualify for a VA loan.
+If you are a veteran, active military member or a spouse of a deceased military member, you may qualify for a VA loan.
 It’s one of the best loan programs available as it allows you to purchase a home with no down payment.
 But VA loans are not your only no down payment option.

 A USDA loan, backed by the Department of Agriculture, is another no down payment loan option.
 And while the name may suggest otherwise, these loans are not exclusive to farmers.
-A USDA loan can be used in homes in rural areas, be it a farm or just a home.
+A USDA loan can be used in homes in rural areas, be it a farm with a home or just a home.
+USDA loans do have limitations on income levels so you will want to connect with a loan officer to find out if this is an option for you.

-If you don’t qualify for either a VA loan or a USDA loan, your next best option is to explore an FHA loan backed by the Department of Housing and Urban Development.
+An FHA loan is backed by the Department of Housing and Urban Development.
 With an FHA loan, your down payment will depend on a variety of factors, but it can be as low as 3.5%, making it a very attractive and affordable option.

-For a little perspective, the median U.S. home price for 2020 is projected to be $270,400.
-If you qualified for a 3.5% down payment, you need to have $9,464 to cover the down payment.
-And yes, there will be other fees involved, so it’s best to talk with a loan officer or to use a down payment calculator to get a more accurate expectation of the cost.
+For a little perspective, the median U.S. home price according to the US Census Bureau is $484,400.
+If you qualified for a 3.5% down payment, you need to have $16,968 to cover the down payment.
+And yes, there will be other fees involved for closing costs and prepaid taxes and insurance, so it’s best to talk with a loan officer or to use a down payment calculator to get a more accurate expectation of the funds you would need to bring to closing.

 Conventional Loan Options with Low Down Payments

-You don’t need to have a military affiliation, be moving to a rural area or have a history of bad credit to qualify for a low down payment loan program.
-If you have a stable financial past and good credit score, you may be able to qualify for a conventional loan with a down payment rate as low as 3%.
-Of course, the exact rate will depend on your situation, but a conventional loan is considered the most attractive option (outside of a cash offer) for a seller looking at multiple bids.
+You don’t need to have a military affiliation or be moving to a rural area to qualify for a low down payment loan program.
+If you have a stable financial past and good credit score, you may be able to qualify for a conventional loan with a down payment as low as 3%.
+Of course, the exact down payment required will depend on your situation, but a conventional loan is considered the most attractive option (outside of a cash offer) for a seller looking at multiple bids.

 The Down Side of Low Down Payment Loans for First-Time Homebuyers

-In most situations, making a smaller down payment will cause other fees to enter the equation.
-The most common of these fees is mortgage insurance.
-It protects lenders against defaults on all FHA loans and conventional loans and typically stays in place until the borrower has 20% equity in a home.
+The most common of these fees on primary mortgages are the monthly and/or upfront mortgage insurance premiums.
+It protects lenders against defaults on all FHA loans and conventional loans and typically stays in place for the life of the loan or until the borrower has 20% equity in a home depending on the loan type and the amount of down payment at closing.

 A VA loan does not require any mortgage insurance but does have a “funding fee,” that is rolled into the monthly payments.
 While this fee is regulated and much less than mortgage insurance, it’s still another cost to consider.

-Lastly, the greater your down payment, the lower your interest rate.
+Lastly, in most cases the greater your down payment, the lower your interest rate.
 And that rate difference can add up to a lot of money over a 15- or 30-year loan — a number that far exceeds the money saved upfront.
-So, it’s always advisable to put as much as you can toward the initial down payment.
+So, it’s always advisable to discuss with a loan officer what options are available, the total costs associated and what best fits your situation.
 You’ll benefit over the long term.
 That said, don’t allow “having enough” to paralyze you.
 Work with a loan officer, run the numbers and together you can decide when the time is right to purchase your first home.

 State and Local First-Time Homebuyer Down Payment Programs